xrdocs-migration/SONiC/_blogs/sonic_gnmi.md

 - `client_auth`: Whether the telemetry stream will be encrypted or not
 - `log_level`: Set the log level
 - `port`: The TCP port on which the gRPC server will listen for requests
-- `save_on_set`: Whether the configuration is automatically saved on gNMI SET operations.

 #### Example configuration workflow